GanaevaDR/plant_smORFs/README.md

 ![Pipeline_image](https://github.com/user-attachments/assets/835587cf-cad3-4385-9779-ce67d2e30abd)

-We provide a step-by-step pipeline for the identification of potentially coding smORFs in transcriptomic data.
+We provide a step-by-step pipeline for the identification of potentially coding smORFs in plant transcriptomic data.

 Our pipeline contains four major steps, which are:
 - preprocessing of raw transcriptomic data;